PufferFinance/Deployments-and-ACL/docs/reports/2024-05-10-optimization-bug-fix-upgrade.md

 - 1:23 am - War room began to check if pausing the contracts is needed
     - BlockSec and Creed auditors were contacted
 - 1:45 am - Verified that all the funds are safe and the latest provisioned validators are using the correct protocol controlled withdrawal addresses.
-- 2:25 am - The issue was found to be the underflow in the `PufferOracle.getLockedEthAmount()`, introduced in a storage optimization code change, which now is resulting in the totalAsset call failure
+- 2:25 am - The issue was found to be the overflow in the `PufferOracle.getLockedEthAmount()`, introduced in a storage optimization code change, which now is resulting in the totalAsset call failure
   - after the number of active validators exceeded 147
   - TLdr; `148 * 32 ether > uint64.max`, results in an overflow in the calculations
 - 2:35 am - Pausing provisioning the validators on the backend